 Gospel radio and Christian websites can be useful in the Lord's hands.

-There may be few Christian believers among the Crimean Tatar today, but pray the Lord is now preparing hearts for himself.
+There may be few Christian believers among Crimean Tatars today, but pray the Lord is now preparing hearts for himself.
 Pray He is also preparing pastors, teachers, and language resources for these people.

-Pray the Lord will help the Crimean Tatar overcome the memory of past abuses, and live peaceful, settled lives.
+Pray the Lord will help Crimean Tatars overcome the memory of past abuses, and live peaceful, settled lives.
 Pray for resolution of the conflict between Russia and Ukraine as to the "ownership" of Crimea.

 "How beautiful on the mountains are the feet of those who bring good news, who proclaim peace, who bring good tidings, who proclaim salvation, who say to Zion, 'Your God reigns!'"
 Isaiah 52:7